higayasuo/icp-examples/expo-starter/docs/how_it_works.md

 #### Components
 - SignIdentity: Holds the private key and provides transaction signing functionality
-- DelegationChain: Contains certificates proving the delegation of signing authority from users to applications
+- DelegationChain: Delegation of signing authority from users to applications

 #### Transaction Processing Flow